willianantunes/django-multiple-schemas/README.md

 The result is like the following (it may be outdated):

 ![An image which shows all the database's objects](./docs/all-schemas-and-tables-inside-schema-dev.png "All schemas/folders created")

+## FAQ

+1. Why you created `PYTEST_RUNNING` in `settings.py`?

+Actually it is not needed.
+The default schema is `public`, so you can configure `DB_SCHEMA` with it, but my idea is to show that you can use `django_multiple_schemas_dev` to run your application, so instead of creating a dedicated environment file for tests, I just use one for tests and to run the application.

+2. Do I need `PYTEST_RUNNING` in my real application?

+No, you don't.
+Actually you must configure `DB_SCHEMA` with the value `public`.

+3. Why did you apply `CREATEDB` for the application ROLE?

+Because when you use `@pytest.mark.django_db` fixture, pytest will create a dedicated database for your test.
+It will use `test_` followed by your database name.

+4. Which kind of [ROLE](https://www.postgresql.org/docs/13/database-roles.html) does my application need?

+The basic thing is that your application should run with a role that can do full DQL and DML on the target schema, but not DDL.
+If you'd like to run `python manage.py migrate`, you can use a dedicated role just for that.

 ## Development